-$^{^{8}}$ In January 2005, international departures (both cargo and passenger) accounted for 8.5% of total departures, whereas cargo (both international and domestic) accounted for 5.9% of all United States airport departures (Department of Transportation 2009).
+&lt;sup>9In January 2005, international departures (both cargo and passenger) accounted for 8.5% of total departures, whereas cargo (both international and domestic) accounted for 5.9% of all United States airport departures (Department of Transportation 2009).

-(PSP), San Diego International (SAN), San Francisco International (SFO), San Jose International (SJC), Sacramento International (SMF), Santa Barbara (SBA), and Santa Ana / Orange County (SNA).
+We limit our analysis to the 12 largest airports in California by passenger count.
+These airports are (including airport call sign in brackets): Burbank (BUR), Los Angeles International (LAX), Long Beach (LGB), Oakland International (OAK), Ontario International (ONT), Palm Springs (PSP), San Diego International (SAN), San Francisco International (SFO), San Jose International (SJC), Sacramento International (SMF), Santa Barbara (SBA), and Santa Ana / Orange County (SNA).
 The locations of these airports are shown as blue dots in Figure 1.
 Average flight statistics at each of these airports are reported in Table A1 of the appendix.
 There is significant variation in daily ground congestion at airports: the standard deviation of daily taxi time at the largest airport (LAX) is 1852 minutes.
 Once we account for year, month, weekday and holiday fixed effects as well as local weather, the remaining variation is still 891 minutes.
 Most of the airports are close to urban areas as they serve the travel needs of these populations.
 Seven airports in California rank among the top 50 busiest airports in the nation according to passenger enplanement (Federal Aviation Administration 2005b).